pmahnke/mahnke-cocktails/recipe_processed/plum_island.md

   Named for an island in Green Bay, this was created by Anders Ericson.
 date: 2025-08-11
 garnishes:
-  - cocktail_umbrella
+  - garnish-umbrella
-  - nutmeg
+  - spice_nutmeg
-ice: crushed
+ice: ice_crushed
 type: shaken
 ---